How Much Light (Watts or Lumens) Does a Room Need?

 ROOMS THAT ARE LONGER THAN 20 FEET

-If you have a room that is LONGER than 20 feet, you may want to cut it in half and then treat the two halves as ‘separate rooms’.
-This way you can light each half of the room which as a whole, will create a ‘well-lit room’.
+If you have a room that’s LONGER than 20 feet, you may want to ‘visually’ cut it in half and then treat the two halves as separate rooms.
+This way, you can light each half of the room, which, as a whole, will create a ‘well-lit room.’

 REMEMBER…

-Every room needs a central light (or recessed lights) as it’s the light that’s in charge of the room and lights the space whether all of the secondary/accent lights are on or not.
+Many rooms require a central light or recessed lights, as the the primary source of lighting.
+These lights light the space whether all secondary/accent lights are on or off.

-If you don’t have a central light fixture (or pot lights), then you will need to supplement with table and floor lamps that supply the wattage your room needs (read below for more on that).
+If you don’t have a central light fixture (or pot lights), supplement with table and floor lamps that supply your room’s wattage (read below for more).

 EVERY ROOM SHOULD HAVE ACCENT LIGHTING